murphycj/uplot-react-native/README.md

 ### Setting dimensions

 You can set the width and height either through the uPlot `options` or by passing a `style` prop to the `ChartUPlot` component.
 If you set both, the uPlot `options` will take precedence.
+Margin for the title and legend will be subtracted from the final width and height for the chart.
+You can control the margin via the `margin: { title?: number; legend?: number }` prop.

 ## Demo app